 22) Invited Testimony before Finance, Revenue and Bonding Committee, Connecticut General Assembly, on Connecticut’s “Tax Expenditures,” April 2005.

 23) Member of the Critical Review Panel for major study of land use planning in the state, funded by the Catholic Archdiocese of Hartford: Connecticut Metro-patterns: A Regional Agenda for Community and Prosperity in Connecticut, by Myron Orfield and Thomas Luce, Metropolitan Area Research Corp., 2003.
 (See Connecticut listing: www.metroresearch.org/projects/region_maps.asp.)

 24) Research on Professional Education, Connecticut Economic Resources Center, Fall 2000.
-Paper presented at IEEE Engineering Management Conference, Cambridge (UK), August 2002: "Educational Supply, and the Demand for Science and Tech Workers."
+Paper presented at IEEE Engineering Management Conference, Cambridge (UK), August 2002: "Educational Supply & Demand for STEM."